SatelCreative/satel-qa-deployment/README.md

     name: Deploy webapp to QA vm
     needs: [generate-variables, build-client, build-server]
     if: github.ref == 'refs/heads/main' # run only on main
+    # host_name is self-hosted or the name of server where the action runner is hosted, cosmicray for example
     runs-on: <host_name>
     steps:
       - name: Deploy to QA vm
         uses:  SatelCreative/satel-qa-deployment@v1
         with:
           app-name: <name-of-the-app>
+          # clean-branch-name parameter is set in a previous step
           clean-branch-name: ${{ needs.registry-push.outputs.clean-branch-name }}
+          # satel-docker-user & satel-docker-pass are secrets added from the settings
           satel-docker-user: ${{ secrets.SATEL_DOCKER_USER }}
           satel-docker-pass: ${{ secrets.SATEL_DOCKER_PASS }}
           satel-registry: docker.satel.ca
 ```
- - `host_name` is `self-hosted` or the name of server where the action runner is hosted, `cosmicray` for example
- - `app-name` can be st-pim or sb -pim for example
- - `clean-branch-name` parameter is set in a previous step
- - `satel-docker-user` & `satel-docker-pass` are secrets added from the settings.